ROCm/omniperf/src/docs-2.x/analysis.md

 ##### Baseline Comparison
 Omniperf enables baseline comparison to allow checking A/B effect.
 Currently baseline comparison is limited to the same SoC.
 Cross comparison between SoCs is in development.

-For both the Current Workload and the Baseline Workload, one can independently setup the following filters to allow fine grained comparions:
+For both the Current Workload and the Baseline Workload, one can independently setup the following filters to allow fine grained comparisons:
 - Workload Name
 - GPU ID filtering (multi-selection)
 - Kernel Name filtering (multi-selection)